The listing of specific “successes” are not boasts seeking “atta-boys”. Nor are the declarations of losses, excuses seeking “woe-is-me” pity.

 When single, my friend lived in a luxury apartment overlooking Lake Michigan, and drove a Mercedes Benz 280 SL, 2-seat, convertible.
 When married, his family lived in a spacious, gracious home, in a subdivision with a pool, tennis courts and a lake.
 He provided four cars for his family’s convenience, vacations to 5-star resorts, several tours of Europe, over 2 decades of memberships in a country club and racquet club, and a college education for all of his four children.

 Then, my friend suffered the slings and arrows of outrageous fortune.
 He watched, “The truth he spoken, twisted by knaves, to make a trap for fools.
 And watched the things he gave his life to, broken.
 Yet, stoop, and build ‘em up with worn out tools.”
-He lost all his wealth and income by nefarious deeds of third parties and friends.
+(Kipling) He lost all his wealth and income by the nefarious deeds of third parties and friends.